 What do JK Rowling, Christopher Paolini, David Eddings, and Terry Goodkind have in common?
-They all wrote bestselling fantasy novels starring orphans.
+They all wrote bestselling novels starring orphans.
 And this isn't unique to fantasy.
 Orphans in literature is a big theme!

 Writers love writing about orphans.